-A very important feature of the inspection process is the team meetings.
-As a nominee and part of the inspection team, you can and should attend, all team meetings, including the pre-inspection team meeting.
+In phase two you can and should attend, all team meetings, including the preinspection team meeting.
 Below is an example of an agenda for the pre-inspection team meeting.
 The reporting inspector will share this alongside the pre-inspection commentary on the first day of the inspection.
-It is a good idea to familiarise yourself with this agenda beforehand as you may be asked your advice about where certain evidence can be obtained or who to speak to confirm lines of enquiry.
+It is a good idea to familiarise yourself with this agenda beforehand as you may be asked your advice about where certain evidence can be obtained or who to speak to confirm lines of inquiry.

-Pre-inspection team meeting sample agenda:
+Phase two pre-inspection team meeting sample agenda:

-- welcome and introductions; - domestic arrangements, health and safety issues, and safeguarding arrangements; - where appropriate, specific issues/activities during the week that will affect the inspection programme; - team responsibilities allocation of key questions and quality indicators, and writing sections of judgements forms; - pre-inspection commentary hypotheses, issues and lines of enquiry ; - issues arising from Learner Voice reports or other learner questionnaires; - session or visit observation timetable allocation of team members to sessions or visits lessons; - arrangements for listening to learners; interviews with staff and senior managers, governors, partners stakeholders; - identification of samples of learners' work for scrutiny; - completion of Judgement Evaluation Forms; - team meetings for the rest of the inspection; and - arrangements for reporting/feeding back on the last day of the inspection, including notifying and inviting DfES representative .
+- welcome and introductions - domestic arrangements, health and safety issues, and safeguarding arrangements - where appropriate, specific issues/activities during the week that will affect the inspection programme - team responsibilities allocation of key questions and quality indicators, and writing sections of judgements forms - pre-inspection commentary hypotheses, issues and lines of inquiry - issues arising from learner questionnaires - interviews with staff and senior managers, governors, partners stakeholders - completion of Judgement Forms - team meetings for the rest of the inspection - arrangements for reporting/feeding back on the last day of the inspection, including notifying and inviting DfES representative